kodadot/developers/developers/contributing/contributing.md

+---
+title: Contributing to KodaDot: NFT Gallery
+meta:
+  - name: description
+    content: A comprehensive guide on how to contribute to KodaDot's NFT Gallery, detailing the process from getting started, issue assignment, opening pull requests, to getting rewards.
+Join the development channel for better coordination.
+---

 # Contributing to KodaDot: NFT gallery

 KodaDot NFT gallery **has a plan to be builders-owned and become ultimate public good**